mabilton/tetridiv/README.md

 - `tetrahedral_cells` is an `(M,4)` array whose `i'th` row lists the vertex indices which make up the `i'th` tetrahedral in the mesh, where M is the number of tetrahedral elements in the mesh.
 The order of the vertices should *not* affect the outputted mesh.
 - `triangular_cells` is an `(M,3)` array whose `i'th` row lists the vertex indices which make up the `i'th` triangle in the mesh, where M is the number of triangular elements in the mesh.
 The order of the vertices should *not* affect the outputted mesh.

-Please refer to the Jupyter notebooks in the `examples` folder for more specific examples on how to use `tetrigen`.
+Please refer to the Jupyter notebooks in the `examples` folder for more specific examples on how to use `tetridiv`.

 ## Installation